Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 it is necessary to install the OpenBLAS and Scalapack packages.
 For OpenBLAS, it is straight forward after a while.
-However, for Scalapack, the installation went wrong although we type # make -i, since VirtualBox was used for which the AlmaLinux-9 showed unnecessary errors without success.
+However, for Scalapack, the installation went wrong although we typed # make -i, since VirtualBox settings of AlmaLinux-9 showed unnecessary errors without success.
-So for the being, the import of ./lib/libscalapack.a is borrowed from the fading away CentOS 7.
+So for the rescue, the import of ./lib/libscalapack.a is borrowed from the fading CentOS 7.

-The arch.make file for the MPI case mpifort is the following:
+The arch.make file for the MPI case mpifort is the following (the upper half of the arch.make):
   .SUFFIXES:
   .SUFFIXES: .f .F .o .c .a .f90 .F90
   SIESTA_ARCH = gfortran-MPI